lytranp/lytranp.github.io/_posts/datamining/2020-11-30-Neural-Networks.md

 There are 2 methods:

-- Case updating: parameter values are updated after each record is run through the network.
+*Case updating*: parameter values are updated after each record is run through the network.
 In our example, the error for the first record = 0.123.
 Using a learning rate of 0.5, we will update $\hat{\theta}$ and $w_i,_j$ to:

 ![](/sources/neural-networks-1-10.png){:height="30%" width="30%"}

 These new values are next updated after the second record is run through the network, the third and so on, until all records are used.
 This is called one epoch.

-- Batch updating*: the entire training set is run through the network and the error $err_k$ is the sum of the errors from all records.
+*Batch updating**: the entire training set is run through the network and the error $err_k$ is the sum of the errors from all records.
 After that, use this error to update the bias and weights as formula.

 ### 6. When does the updating stop ?